rbmowatt/glazewave/docs/spot-images/us-or.md

   - 1600×1036px, 638 KB
   - Description: The Yaquina Head Light, also known early in its existence as the Cape Foulweather Lighthouse (though Cape Foul Weather is 4 miles to the north) is a lighthouse on the Oregon Coast of the United States, established in 1873.
 The tower stands 93 feet (28 m) tall, and is the tallest lighthouse in Oregon.
 Made in Paris in 1868 and shipped to Oregon, Yaquina Head Light was first lit August 20, 1873, and automated in 1966.
 It is active with an identifying light characteristic of two seconds on, two seconds off, two seconds on, and 14 seconds off.
 The cobblestone beach was created roughly 14 million y
   - Match: score 11 via coastal-in-title, name:lighthouse, kw:beach+coast+lighthouse, w>=1000, landscape
-- **`us-or-lighthouse-beach-889234-3.jpg`** — Beach promenade, turnaround and bathers on the beach at Seaside, Oregon, between 1916 and 1926 (AL+CA 1662) — Public domain (Wikimedia Commons), no attribution required
+- **`us-or-lighthouse-beach-889234-3.jpg`** ⚠︎ *context, not the coast itself* — Beach promenade, turnaround and bathers on the beach at Seaside, Oregon, between 1916 and 1926 (AL+CA 1662) — Public domain (Wikimedia Commons), no attribution required
   - Source page: https://commons.wikimedia.org/wiki/File:Beach_promenade,_turnaround_and_bathers_on_the_beach_at_Seaside,_Oregon,_between_1916_and_1926_(AL%2BCA_1662).jpg
   - Licence: Public domain (https://en.wikipedia.org/wiki/Public_domain) · attribution not required
   - Author: Unknown author Unknown author